mitunkantipaul/IBM-Data-Science-Professionnal-Cirtificate/README.md

 1. Creating a git repository
 2. adding file in repo
 3. make changes in file
-5. commmiting in the repo
+4. commmiting in the repo
+5. using git in command line